ptaranat/eos-dotfiles/README.md

 # arch-dotfiles
-Dotfiles for an Arch work environment (actually EndeavourOS)
+Dotfiles for an Arch work environment